-In 1976, Rex and I published our original historical SBBI[®] results in the University of Chicago's now defunct Journal of Business.9 We included a large-cap total return series based upon the Standard & Poor's 500 Index (S&P did not have a total return series until many years later).
+In 1976, Rex and I published our original historical SBBI[®] results in the University of Chicago's now defunct Journal of Business.8 We included a large-cap total return series based upon the Standard & Poor's 500 Index (S&P did not have a total return series until many years later).
 We also included corporate bonds, long-term U.S. Treasury Bonds and Bills, and the CPI inflation index.
 This enabled us to measure all sorts of risk premiums.
-The most important was the Equity
+The most important was the Equity Risk Premium, both relative to long and short horizon bonds.9 But other risk premiums were important too.
+We measured a default premium, a horizon or interest rate premium, and a real (inflation-adjusted) interest rate.
+We were able to measure all of the series in both real and nominal terms.

-9 "Stocks, Bonds, Bills, and Inflation: Year-by-Year Historical Returns (1926-1974)", Roger G. Ibbotson and Rex A. Sinquefield, The Journal of Business, Vol. 49, No. 1, January 1976.
+8 "Stocks, Bonds, Bills, and Inflation: Year-by-Year Historical Returns (1926-1974)", Roger G. Ibbotson and Rex A. Sinquefield, The Journal of Business, Vol. 49, No. 1, January 1976.